Google Adwords Trademark Infringement: Everything You Need to Know

 Additionally, Google offers a keyword tool that allows customers to look for trademark-specific words and phrases.
 The customer could bid on those trademarks for their keywords.
 However, Google still blocks trademark usage within advertisement text since studies show that allowing customers to freely use trademarks within the text of an ad can cause confusion for customers who see it during a web search.

 If you need help with Google AdWords trademark infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.